josh-wong/kindle-highlights-notes/docs/index.md

 The [Obsidian Kindle Plugin](https://github.com/hadynz/obsidian-kindle-plugin) generates these pages, syncing highlights and notes to my [Obsidian](https://obsidian.md/) vault.

-> **Note**
->
-> I haven't automated this process yet.
-Automating this process would require deleting all .md files except index.md, and then re-syncing all highlights and notes.
->
+!!! note

-> Because of a limitation with the [Obsidian Kindle Plugin](https://github.com/hadynz/obsidian-kindle-plugin), if you do any of the following, your highlights and notes will not be updated unless you delete the .md files and re-sync:
+	Because of a limitation with the [Obsidian Kindle Plugin](https://github.com/hadynz/obsidian-kindle-plugin), if you do any of the following, your highlights and notes will not be updated unless you delete the .md files and re-sync:

->
-> - Deleted highlights
+    - Deleted highlights
-> - New, modified, or deleted notes
+    - New, modified, or deleted notes

 A script then runs on a daily basis to do the following: